Eagles, Vikings stage NFC championship rematch Sunday

 Look for the Panthers to get off to a running start coming off their bye.
 They are No. 1 in rushing offense and the Giants are No. 29 in run defense.
 Panthers RB Christian McCaffrey is coming off a 28-carry, 184-yard performance against Cincinnati.

-New York doesn’t score much despite the presence of two dynamic performers, WR Odell Beckham Jr., and second overall draft choice RB Saquon Barkley.
+New York doesn’t score much despite two dynamic performers — WR Odell Beckham Jr. and second overall draft choice RB Saquon Barkley.
 But the rookie can become the third NFL player with at least 100 yards from scrimmage in his first five games, joining Adrian Peterson and Kareem Hunt.

 Green Bay (2-1-1) at Detroit (1-3)